adjust/xamarin_sdk/doc/android/android.md

 ## <a id="example-apps">Example apps

 There is an Android example app inside the [`Android` directory][demo-app-android].
-You can open the Xamarin Studio project to see an example on how the adjust SDK can be integrated.
+You can open the Xamarin Studio project to see an example of how to integrate the adjust SDK.

 ## <a id="basic-integration">Basic integration